johnnyw66/cookie_session/README.md

 ## Requirements

+You need to run this script on a Windows 11 OS.
+(I do have a Mac version of this script).

+You need to have Chrome Web Browser running on your Operating system.

 Make sure you install Python 3.9 or greater on your Windows 11 system (along with pip3)

 Install the following packages pickle, pycryptodome and pywin32 by issusing the following commands on a command terminal -